bertofurth/Seagate-Central-Debian/HOWTO-Samba-File-Sharing.md

 \\server-name\sc - The "sc" user's home directory (password protected)
 \\server-name\sc-backup - The "sc" user's backup storage directory (password protected)

-You should be able to
+These file shares can be accessed by specifying either the name of the server or the IP address of the server.
+For example "\\server-name\Public"  or "\\192.168.1.58\Public"

-#### Optional - Make samba discoverable by Windows Explorer
+#### Optional - samba not discoverable by Windows Explorer
-Although the samba file sharing service is now accessable, it won't be automatically discoverable by Windows explorer.
+Although the samba file sharing service is now accessable, it may not be automatically discoverable by Windows explorer.
+This is a consequence of the less secure SMBv1 being disabled in by default in Windows 10 and in the version of samba in Debian.
+(Seagate Central native firmware still uses SMBv1.)

-If you'd like your server to be automatically discoverable using the Windows explorer "Network" window then you'll also need to install a tool called "wsdd" (Web Services Dynamic Discovery).
+If you'd like your server to be automatically discoverable using the Windows explorer "Network" window then you may need to install a tool called "wsdd" (Web Services Dynamic Discovery) on the Seagate Central.
 This tool is not natively available in the Debian Bullseye software repository at the time of writing but can be installed as per the documentation at the tool's homepage.

 https://github.com/christgau/wsdd